Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: The case of categorical variables

+This formulation allows us to build and calibrate the Kriging model using the same tools as for the continuous case, since the hyperparameters $\theta_{\textrm{cat}_k}$ are defined similarly to $\theta_{\textrm{cont}_k}$ and both can be calibrated in the same set-up.

+Finally it should be noted, as also mentioned in \citet{Roustant2020}, that despite using different constructions, this is nearly identical to the one proposed by \citet{Halstrup2016}, where the Gower distance, a distance in the mixed variable space, is embedded within the Mat\'ern auto-correlation function.
+The only difference is that the Euclidean distance is used for the continuous part, instead of a measure based on the range of the variables.

-It is flexible enough and can be implemented easily within a generic software such as \textsc{UQLab} \citep{MarelliUQLab2014}.
-However, as shown in \citet{Pelematti2020}, such kernels may be limited when there are a high number of levels.
+This kernel is flexible enough and can be implemented easily within a generic software such as \textsc{UQLab} \citep{MarelliUQLab2014}.
+However, as shown in \citet{Pelamatti2020}, such kernels may be limited when there are a high number of levels or categories.
 In fact, a kind of stationary assumption is embedded in this construction as the kernel only depends on the difference between two levels, regardless of their actual values.
-More advanced techniques such as group kernels have been proposed in the literature but they are not considered in this work \citep{Roustant2020}.
+More advanced techniques such as group kernels \citep{Roustant2020} or latent variables Gaussian process \citep{Zhang2020,Wang2021} have been proposed in the literature but they are not considered in this work.

 Let us eventually note that the Gower distance measure is also used to compute distances in the $K$-means clustering algorithm in the enrichment scheme.
 In our implementation, the cluster centers are updated by calculating, in each cluster, the mean for the continuous variables and the mode for the categorical values.